HOME FEO'S STORE REVIEWS INTERVIEWS FEO AMANTE THEATER SCIENCE MOMENT UNFAIR RACIAL CLICHÉ ALERT

 The wingless M2-F2.
 It's not ridiculous to accept that NASA technology,

-from 50+ years ago, could be improved and implemented into IRONMAN'S suit.
+from 50+ years ago, could be improved and implemented into IRON MAN'S suit.

 Particularly since that's precisely the business that Tony Stark is in.